section-engineering-education/engineering-education/content/articles/spring-boot-recaptcha-v3/index.md

 ### Create a Login Filter to redirect the user based on the score
 This class will intercept the request before the authentication happens.In order for the interception of the request to work we need to extend the `UsernamePasswordAuthenticationFilter` class from spring security and then Override the `attemptAuthentication()` method which accepts the `HttpServeletRequest` and `HttpServletResponse` arguments.

 With the request, we can retrieve the `g-captcha-response` from the URL and pass it to the verify method as an argument depending on the score returned.
-Then, we can allow the authentication to continue or request the user to send the OTP emailed to them.
+Then, we can allow the authentication to continue or request the user to input the OTP emailed to them.

-Create a class named `CustomLoginFilter` with parameters `loginURL` and `httpMethod` of type String and inside the constructor, call the parent method `setRequiresAuthenticationRequestMatcher()` that accepts the two parameters of the constructor.
+Create a class named `CustomLoginFilter` with parameters `loginURL` and `httpMethod` of type String and inside the constructor, call the parent method `setRequiresAuthenticationRequestMatcher()` that takes in `loginURL` and `httpMethod` as arguments.

 The method will match the request with the given path and HTTP method, and if true, We will intercept the request.